-So, you have decided to give metal roofing a chance in a big way by joining the ranks of many proud homeowners who have successfully installed a new metal roof on their homes.
+So, you’ve decided to give metal roofing a chance in a big way and join the ranks of many proud homeowners who’ve successfully installed a new metal roof on their homes.

-Please note: You still have time to get a new metal roof before the winter sets in, which would make the installation process cumbersome, and hence more expensive.
+Please note: You still have time to get a new metal roof before the winter season sets in, which would make the installation process cumbersome due to colder and shorted days, and hence considerably more expensive.
 So, be a smart homeowner and read this guide to learn how to properly select the right type of a metal roof, with a choice of many illustrious and energy efficient colors, and host of other benefits.

 First of all, let me congratulate you for considering this Eco-friendly, and energy efficient roofing product that is built to last for many decades!
 Now, as far as picking the right color for your home, I would recommend that you take a good look at the following examples:

 - Green – if you are looking for a more conservative, yet fun color for your new metal roof, then a Green Color may be a fun and appropriate choice for your home.
 Green is an especially attractive color for people who like a sense of peace, harmony, and want to show that their roof is an Eco-friendly and energy efficient choice that is good for the environment.
 Below you can see a beautiful example of a Green color standing seam metal roof: